Solana trading bots guide (2026 edition)

 Deploy and test against real conditions

-Solana’s devnet is fine for syntax, but not for behavior.
+Solana's devnet is fine for syntax, but not for behavior.
+To test your bot:

-• Use small real wallets on mainnet;
+• Use small real wallets on mainnet

-• Track transaction failure reasons;
+• Track transaction failure reasons by category

-• Observe timing vs market response.
+• Observe timing vs market response

 Bots that work perfectly in isolation often break under real speed stress.
 Always test in the wild.